Amarc Resources (CVE:AHR) Shares Down 21.4% – What’s Next?

-Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s share price was down 21.4% during mid-day trading on Wednesday .
-The company traded as low as C$0.42 and last traded at C$0.44.
-Approximately 424,152 shares were traded during mid-day trading, a decline of 19% from the average daily volume of 522,478 shares.
+Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s stock price fell 21.4% during trading on Wednesday .
+The stock traded as low as C$0.42 and last traded at C$0.44.
+424,152 shares changed hands during mid-day trading, a decline of 19% from the average session volume of 522,478 shares.
 The stock had previously closed at C$0.56.

-In other news, Director Diane Samantha Nicolson sold 75,000 shares of the stock in a transaction on Thursday, January 23rd.
-The stock was sold at an average price of C$0.57, for a total transaction of C$42,945.00.
-Also, Senior Officer Trevor Thomas purchased 70,000 shares of the firm’s stock in a transaction that occurred on Monday, February 24th.
-The stock was bought at an average price of C$0.71 per share, for a total transaction of C$49,700.00.
-Insiders sold 148,500 shares of company stock valued at $91,395 in the last quarter.
-Company insiders own 35.62% of the company’s stock.
+In other news, Director Diane Samantha Nicolson sold 75,000 shares of the business’s stock in a transaction that occurred on Thursday, January 23rd.
+The stock was sold at an average price of C$0.57, for a total value of C$42,945.00.
+Also, Director Terrance Barry Coughlan sold 50,000 shares of the business’s stock in a transaction on Monday, February 3rd.
+The stock was sold at an average price of C$0.64, for a total value of C$32,000.00.
+Over the last 90 days, insiders have sold 148,500 shares of company stock worth $91,395.
+Insiders own 35.62% of the company’s stock.

 Amarc Resources Company Profile